2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 We conclude that the spin vorticity model realizes a \emph{classical 2-form spin liquid}, i.e. an emergent 2-form Coulomb phase.
 To the best of our knowledge, this is the first example of a lattice spin model realizing such a phase.
-We note that it is not strictly necessary to use the pyrochlore lattice to define a spin vorticity model, since the vorticity, \cref{eq:omega_p}, can be defined for various line graph lattices in three dimensions~\cite{henleyCoulombPhaseFrustrated2010}.
-Our main motivation for having used the pyrochlore lattice is to establish a direct juxtaposition with the physics of NNSI, for which the emergent (1-form) electrodynamics has been extensively studied, both technically and experimentally in the past twenty-five years.
+As we emphasized at the very beginning of this section, analogous spin vorticity models can be defined on other line graph lattices in three dimensions~\cite{henleyCoulombPhaseFrustrated2010}, just as ice models are not unique to the pyrochlore lattice, and the 2-form spin liquid physics we have described in this section can be directly translated to various other geometries where the generic Hamiltonian \cref{eq:H_vort_wp} can be correspondingly defined.